dmbarbour/awelon/README.md

         choiceForget :: (x | y) ~> x OR  (x | y) ~> y %  choice no longer visible

 After forgetting, developers should either be writing for the correct choice, or writing more polymorphic code that doesn't really care which choice was made.
 The runtime version of choice is 'merge' but is constrained to have identical types.

-## Static Latent Choice

-Awelon also supports a concept of latent choice `(x & y)`.
-This is called additive conjunction in linear logic, and called an 'offer' in Awelon.
-The intuition is that we are offering x or y, but the choice hasn't been made yet.
-The utility of latent choice comes from a programmer's ability to continue extrapolating on the different paths before making a choice.

-Latent choice is useful for modeling lookahead searches, or for adaptive software where we want to examine multiple valid static outcomes and pick a 'best' one according to some static heuristic.
-Simpler searches, e.g. scanning an association list of `(Static Text * value)` pairs, don't require latent choice.
-Since latent choice can be a relatively expensive compile-time feature, it should be avoided if unnecessary.

-        offerFork   :: x ~> (x & x)
-        offerAccept :: (x & y) ~> x
-        offerDist   :: (x * (y & z)) ~> ((x * y) & (x * z))
-        offerFirst  :: Static (x ~> x') * (x & y) ~> (x' & y)
-        offerAssocl :: (x & (y & z)) ~> ((x & y) & z)
-        offerSwap   :: (x & y) ~> (y & x)
-        %  no unit type, but fork/accept can do the same work

-Of course, to actually make choices we need some way to compare them.
-Developers are able to extract primtive static values from a subprogram to help make a choice or to use in other ways (it might be useful to exchange values between paths).

-        offerExtractText :: ((Static Text * x) & y) ~> Static Text * (x & y)
-        offerExtractNumber :: ((Static Number * x) & y) ~> Static Number * (x & y)
-        offerExtractBlock :: ((Static Block * x) & y) ~> Static Block * (x & y)

-Offers are linear; an offer *must* be accepted before the application will compile.

 ### Recursion and Repetition